DisableGraphics/endless-sky-thrower/README.md

 Someone who can try to compile this to macOS (And test it, of course)

 # Copyright
 This program is licensed under the GNU General Public License v3.0.
-You can find the full license [here](https://www.gnu.org/licenses/gpl-3.0.en.html)
+You can find the full license [here](https://www.gnu.org/licenses/gpl-3.0.en.html). <br>
 The icon is made by Michael Zahniser and is licensed under CC-BY-SA-4.0.
 You can find the full license [here](https://creativecommons.org/licenses/by-sa/4.0/legalcode)